Biol551-CSUN/Hart/README.md

 ## BIOL551: Computer Modeling - _Spring 2022_
 **Created by:** Joynaline Hart
 **Class's repository:** [Spring-2022](https://github.com/Biol551-CSUN/Spring-2022)
-**Description:** Weekly projects will be committed in this repository with the **three folders (Data, Output, Scripts)** for easy accessibility and organization.
+**Description:** Weekly projects will be committed in this repository with the **three subfolders (Data, Output, Scripts)** for easy accessibility and organization.
 Summaries are also included.

 ![R Studio Environment](https://www.datasciencecentral.com/wp-content/uploads/2021/10/RStudio.png)
 > _"Learning another language is not only learning different words for the same things, but learning another way to think about things."_